Otto Warmbier: Arrest

 Warmbier's confession also stated that he had plotted to steal the poster at the behest of a Methodist church in his hometown and the Z Society, a secret society at the University of Virginia that he wished to join, both of which he said were allied with the Central Intelligence Agency.
-These claims, which Time magazine called "fanciful" and "implausible," were disputed by both the church and the Z Society.
+These claims, which Time called "fanciful" and "implausible", were disputed by both the church and the Z Society.
 The New York Times remarked that "the unlikely nature of the details suggested the script had been written by Mr. Warmbier's North Korean interrogators".
-U.S. negotiator Mickey Bergman later stated that Warmbier's family were advised to maintain silence about his Jewish heritage while he was under arrest, as negotiators believed that publicly repudiating Warmbier's purported affiliation with a Methodist church would antagonize the North Korean regime.
+The Israeli-born U.S. negotiator Mickey Bergman said that Warmbier's family were advised to maintain silence about his Jewish heritage while he was under arrest, as negotiators believed that publicly repudiating Warmbier's purported affiliation with a Methodist church would antagonize the North Korean government.

 Trial and conviction

 On March 16, 2016, a few hours after U.S. envoy Bill Richardson met in New York with two North Korean diplomats from the United Nations office to press for Warmbier's release, Warmbier was tried and convicted in North Korea's Supreme Court.
 He was charged with subversion under Article 60 of North Korea's Criminal Code.
-The court held that he had committed a crime "pursuant to the U.S. government's hostile policy toward [North Korea], in a bid to impair the unity of its people after entering it as a tourist."
+The court held that he had committed a crime "pursuant to the U.S. government's hostile policy toward [North Korea], in a bid to impair the unity of its people after entering it as a tourist".
 Evidence at his trial, which lasted one hour, included his confession, CCTV footage, fingerprint evidence, and witness testimony.
 The CCTV footage showed a man, identified as Warmbier by his North Korean guide, entering the staff-only area.
-On March 18, KCNA released a brief low-resolution video, time-stamped 1:57 a.m., showing a figure removing a poster from a wall and placing it on the floor.
+On March 18, KCNA released a brief low-resolution video, time-stamped 1:57 a.m., showing a figure removing a banner from a wall and placing it on the floor.

-Warmbier indicated in his confession that he abandoned the poster after discovering it was too large to carry away.
+Warmbier stated in his confession that he abandoned the banner after discovering it as it was too large to carry away.
 A hotel staff member told the court: "When I got off work, there was nothing amiss.
 But when I returned, I thought someone had deliberately taken the slogan down, so I mobilized security to prevent damage to it and reported it to the authorities."
 Warmbier's confession reads as follows:

 I never should have allowed myself to be allured, by the United States administration, to commit a crime in this country.
 I wish that the United States administration never manipulate people like myself in the future, to commit crimes against foreign countries.
 I entirely beg you, people and government of the DPR Korea, for your forgiveness.
 Please!
 I made the worst mistake of my life!

 Warmbier was sentenced to 15 years of hard labor.
 Human Rights Watch called the hearing a kangaroo court and described the sentencing as "outrageous and shocking".
 U.S. State Department spokesman Mark Toner stated it was clear that North Korea arrested American citizens for political purposes despite its claims to the contrary.